Study of visible-light emission in pure and methane-doped liquid argon

 Fig.~\ref{image:fig_pulse_shape_xray_noTPB} shows the averaged pulse shapes of the S1 signals from PMTs and SiPM matrix, induced by pulsed X-rays, obtained in liquid Ar and liquid mixture Ar+CH$_4$ (140~ppm) at zero electric field.
 One can see that even a small amount of CH$_4$ dopant (140~ppm) resulted in disappearance of the slow component observed in pure liquid Ar.
 With further increase of the CH$_4$ content, up to 10\%, the pulse shape did not change.
 Also, the pulse shape did not depend on the electric field.

 Fig.~\ref{image:fig_pulse_shape_S1_S2_alpha_noTPB} shows the averaged pulse shapes of both S1 and S2 signals, induced by alpha particles and obtained in the two-phase mode in pure liquid Ar and its mixtures with CH$_4$ (140~ppm, 0.1\% and 1\%) at the maximum electric field.
 The maximum electric field was needed to provide the efficient trigger using the S2 signal, as discussed in section 2.
-Accordingly, the S1 pulse width would be mostly defined by the jitter of the S2 pulse trigger, if the primary scintillations are really fast.
+Accordingly, the S1 pulse width would be mostly defined by the jitter of the S2 pulse trigger, if the visible-light emission is really fast.
 We will see that this is indeed the case.

 It is seen that when increasing the CH$_4$ content the S2 signal became faster, its slow component quickly disappearing (see \cite{Bondar20S2} for explanation of the S2 slow component).
 In addition, its amplitude and drift time (time difference between S1 and S2) decreased.
 The estimated drift times in liquid Ar doped with methane are in good agreement with the data reported elsewhere (see fig.~\ref{fig_vd}).